 - sore throat

 If you experience any of the following symptoms, call your doctor immediately:

 - swelling of the face, tongue, throat, or lips

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Avoid puncturing the aerosol container, and do not dispose of it in an incinerator or fire.
+Keep unused vials of nebulizer solution in the foil pouch until you are ready to use them.
+Store nebulizer vials at room temperature and away from excess heat and moisture (not in the bathroom).

 What OTHER INFORMATION should I know?